OMNA 180 Review

 The biggest HomeKit aspect worth mentioning is encryption.
 Apple has high encryption standards and requires all of its HomeKit-certified products to implement strong encryption.

-So when you are looking to invest in a smart camera, you really need to think about privacy as you don’t want someone hacking into your feed and watching everything you do.
+So when you are looking to invest in a smart camera, you really need to think about privacy.
+As you really don’t want someone hacking into your feed and watching everything you do.
 But with smart cameras connected to HomeKit, you do not have this worry.